 The time of day can make for completely different photos.
 Trying capturing some gorgeous nighttime versions of the photos you took earlier in the day.

-For some fun or unique photo opportunities that don’t involve a PhotoPass photographer, try these ideas: 1) locate the lightpost with an umbrella attached at Disney’s Hollywood Studios.
-It’s near the entrance to Lights, Motors, Action! on the Streets of America.
-Push a button on the umbrella and it “rains” overhead.
-2) Families with children can locate the Cigar Shop Indian on Main Street USA in the Magic Kingdom.
+For some fun or unique photo opportunities that don’t involve a PhotoPass photographer, try these ideas: 1) .
+Families with children can locate the Cigar Shop Indian on Main Street USA in the Magic Kingdom.
 Have the kids take an annual photo next to him.
 The Indian makes a unique pictorial measuring stick to see your children’s growth!
-3) Would you love to have some photos of Main Street USA and Cinderella’s Castle without all of the people?
+2) Would you love to have some photos of Main Street USA and Cinderella’s Castle without all of the people?
 You can by making early dining reservations for a restaurant in the Magic Kingdom.
 You can make them up to an hour before the park officially opens.
 Get there and beat the crowd.
 If you have an early reservation you might be able to get in even earlier.

 When taking your own photos at the theme parks, look for the Picture Spot signs that mark great backdrops for your photos.
 Look for the camera icon on your guide map to locate them.